Disadvantaged Students (Pupil Premium)

 |Headline||Disadvantaged students||Non-disadvantaged students||Gap|

-The table, below, shows the performance of disadvantaged students only.
+The table, below, shows the performance of disadvantaged students only, using DfE official estimates from the 2019 examination series.